samlaipolyu/ncc_motion_planning/README.md

 The above animations are showing a **redundant soft robot** can track the **same trajectory** in **different tip orientations** - if you can plan its **body motion** properly.
 This matlab file will help you to do that.
 You may customize the robot parameters, and extend it the differnt versions - robot sizes, number of segments, material properties, etc.

+If you want to use it for real-time applications, you may want to convert the code into C++/C. The computation will be really fast - even fast enough for a master-follower control.
+Please refer to my another repo: https://github.com/samlaipolyu/GesSo where I have used a Leap Motion controller to manipulate this soft robot using my gestures.

 <hr>